sysuzhc/LUMIRC/README.md

 ### Introduction

 This is the original **MATLAB** implementation for our TNNLS paper, ***Laplacian-Uniform Mixture-Driven Iterative Robust Coding With Applications to Face Recognition Against Dense Errors***.
-It reports an recognition accuracy of **93.8%** on EYB when 90% of the facial pixels are corrupted.
+It reports a recognition accuracy of **93.8%** on EYB when 90% of the facial pixels are corrupted.

 The MATLAB source codes for EYB experiments and AR experiments can be found in Occlusion&Corruption_experiment folder and Real_disguise&Corruption_experiment folder, corresponding to SectionIV-B and SectionIV-C in our paper, respectively.
 The corresponding datasets can be publicly accessed via Internet.
 The following is an overview of the proposed approach.
 Details can be found in our paper.